 In the first consultation, you will have a chance to discuss your concerns with our patient care coordinators and Dr. Marefat.
 We will explain what you need to know about your Virginia chemical peel procedure and help to determine what is best for you.
 You will receive information booklets, review before and after photographs, and receive pricing on the Virginia chemical peel procedure.

 The extent of peeling will depend both on the chemical agent used and the depth of the peel.
-Sometimes the swelling and peeling can be quite significant.
+Sometimes, the swelling and peeling can be quite significant.
 Most patients elect to take at least 1 week off from work.
-Usually after a week most of the peeling has occurred, however you may have some residual evidence of peeling that must be covered with makeup.
-Within 2 weeks all evidence of peeling is gone.
-The ultimate result of the chemical peel will not be evident however until at least 5 or 6 weeks have passed.
+After a week, most of the peeling has occurred, but you may have some residual evidence of peeling that must be covered with makeup.
+Within 2 weeks, most evidence of peeling is gone.
+The ultimate result of the chemical peel will not be evident until at least 5-6 weeks have passed.
 You should expect a moderate degree of redness in the skin of the face during this period that will slowly resolve.
 This is because skin resurfacing can create new vessel growth in the skin and give a blush to the face.
-As this blush subsides, you will have a lighter color in the area that was treated, as compared to your natural skin color.
+As this blush subsides, you will have a lighter color in the area that was treated as compared to your natural skin color.
 This depigmentation results from all resurfacing procedures to one extent or another.
 The risk of depigmentation is directly related to the depth of the chemical peel.
-You will also remain very sensitive to sunlight and, therefore, we recommend using sun block to protect the skin from direct sunlight.
+You will also remain very sensitive to sunlight, and, therefore, we recommend using sunblock to protect the skin from direct sunlight.